A unified approach to structural limits, and limits of graphs with bounded tree-depth: Convergence, Old and New

 A sequence $(G_n)_{n\in\bbbn}$ is {\em elementarily convergent} if, for every sentence $\phi\in{\rm FO}_0$, there exists a integer $N$ such that either all the graphs $G_n$ $(n\geq N)$ satisfy $\phi$ or none of them do.

 Of course, the limit object (as a graph) is not unique in general and formally, the limit of an elementarily convergent sequence of graphs is an elementary class defined by a complete theory.

 Elementary convergence is also the backbone of all the $X$-convergences we consider in this paper.
 The ${\rm FO}_0$-convergence is induced by an easy ultrametric defined on equivalence classes of elementarily equivalent graphs.
-Precisely, two (finite or infinite) graphs $G_1,G_2$ are {\em elementarily equivalent} (denoted $G_1\equiv G_2$) if, for every sentence $\phi$ it holds
+Precisely, two (finite or infinite) graphs $G_1,G_2$ are {\em elementarily equivalent} (denoted $G_1\equiv G_2$) if, for every sentence $\phi$ the following equivalence holds:

 In other words, two graphs are elementarily equivalent if they satisfy the same sentences.